mugas/ricardo_moreira/content/coding/iterating-over-objects-and-arrays.md

 console.log(animalNames)
 ```

 T﻿he result is the same as with for...off but you end up getting an array.

 S﻿o when you have an object now you know how you can easily change them to an array and iterate over them, no matter if you want the values or the keys.

+H﻿ope this helped you and made you try to test more about loops.